funilrys/PyFunceble/docs/code.rst

 Problematics
 ^^^^^^^^^^^^

-* How can we get information from WHOIS records ?
+* How can we get information from WHOIS records?
 * How can we check if a domain or IP have a valid pointer (nslookup)?

 Documentation